Frequently Asked Questions

 Yes.
 SE+ pilot sites will continue to receive other referrals from the local VR office.
 SE+ only applies to individuals who are currently in, or contemplating entering, a sheltered workshop.
 It is a separate program from VR's existing employment services model.

-SE+ is a five-year program that could be extended.
+SE+ began in November of 2022 and is a five-year program that could be extended.
 Participants who are open with VR when the program ends will remain open with VR and be considered part of the "general" caseload.

 A person must be at least 18 years old to participate in SE+.